-I guess the way to answer any question about Maine coon price should start by letting you know I paid around £400 (about 700 USD) here in the UK for both my kittens in 2004 and 2006.
+I guess the way to answer any question about Maine coon price should start by letting you know I paid around £400 (about 700 USD) for both my kittens.
 This is average across the board.
 Although prices can vary between $400 and $1000 for a pet quality Maine Coon kitten be cautious if you see a Maine Coon advertised for less than $400.
-Backyard breeders will offer cats for less that the going rate but this is not necessarily a wise investment.
-It’s unlikely to back yard breeders will follow the healthiest breeding programs and cats will not be pedigrees.
+Backyard breeders will offer cats for less than the going rate but this is not necessarily a wise investment.
+It’s unlikely to backyard breeders will follow the healthiest breeding programs and cats will not be pedigrees.

 Why Are Maine Coons So Expensive?

-By the time a cat bought for breeding reaches its first birthday, the owner will often have already invested several thousands on rights, supplies, insurance, accommodation, vet bills, food, etc. Caring professional breeders make huge personal commitments in terms of time and financial risk.
+By the time a cat bought for breeding reaches its first birthday, the owner will often have already invested several thousands of rights, supplies, insurance, accommodation, vet bills, food, etc. Caring professional breeders make huge personal commitments in terms of time and financial risk.
 There are no guarantees that cats will be fertile or without complications during birth.
 Vet fees can mount up when a new litter and mother needs attention.
-The breeders I have visited have always invested in appropriate facilities including a purpose built runs, pens, play areas, not to mention transportation costs for attending shows.
+The breeders I have visited have always invested in appropriate facilities including purpose-built runs, pens, play areas, not to mention transportation costs for attending shows.
 Cheaper ‘versions’ of Maine Coons may be available because breeders have cut corners without the same level of dedication and investment as those who breed and show cats for love, not money.